ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 Scientific literature is vast, and their representations are as manifold as their content.
 But below the superficial differences in appearance and layout, scientific literature follows a generally accepted structure.
 This structure has been formalized and translated into machine readable format via [scholarly HTML](../sHTML/sHTML-overview.md) (sHTML).
 If you want to successfully apply search and retrieval techniques onto a collection of papers, or to do a comprehensive literature review, the diverse website, PDF or other document formats have to be converted into a uniform, consistent structure.
 This process is called *normalization*, and the tool in the ContentMine pipeline performing this step is called **norma**. norma furthermore possesses the ability to reverse engineer graphs, and e.g. extract data points from a timeline.

 norma offers a web of paths between three different input streams (an API-query from [getpapers](../getpapers/getpapers-tutorial.md), a URL-scrape from [quickscrape](../quickscrape-tutorial.md), and an existing collection of PDFs), and three different outputs (a collection of sHTML-files, ).
 The goal is to create a scholarly HTML-file for each source document, in order to run search and retrieve tools ([ami](../ami/ami-tutorial.md) or [cat](../cat/cat-tutorial.md)).
-We will learn how to compare and validate the output of norma in the tutorial for [scholarly HTML](../sHTML/sHTML-overview.md).
+We will learn how to compare and validate the output of norma in the [overview for scholarly HTML](../sHTML/sHTML-overview.md).

 ![normasmall0](../../resources/images/software/norma/normasmall0.png)

-Here we will trace the path through norma for three use cases:
+Now we will trace the path through norma for three use cases:
 * normalizing search results from getpapers towards sHTML
 * normalizing search results from quickscrape towards sHTML
 * normalizing a collection of PDFs towards simple text files